zdcthomas/reunion/alter_readme.md

 Add to the existing Reunion class so that it supports the following functionality.

 * A Reunion has a location
-* A Reunion has activities
+* A Reunion has Activities
 * You can add Activities to a Reunion

 ### Iteration 4: Reunion Calculations

 Add to the existing Reunion class so that it supports the following functionality.

 * You can find the total cost of a Reunion
-* You can create a breakdown of the Reunion
+* You can create a breakdown of the Reunion which figures out who owes/is owed how much
   * Consider all of the Activities
   * If a participant paid less than their fair share they owe a positive amount.
   * If a participant paid more than their fair share they owe a negative amount (meaning they are owed money).
-  * You can print a summary of who owes what
+* You can print a summary of total owed amounts per person

 ### Iteration 5: ERB